 Post-Brexit, recruiting from overseas may be trickier.
 The government immigration white paper is currently proposing that a minimum salary threshold of £30,000 would be applied for skilled workers wanting to work in the UK – well above the salary for certain roles, which could make fulfilling certain vacancies extremely difficult.
 Although to help mitigate some of this the government is proposing a transitional, time-limited route for temporary workers to allow them to work in the UK for 12 months.
 While potentially useful, it is only a temporary measure that will likely result in consistent turnover of staff.

 With staffing levels a potential issue, if you’re still working on paper timesheets, communal Excel files or with a legacy system that sort-of-not-really meets your needs, then you should seriously consider automating your processes.
-Changing to the right time and attendance software can save hours of admin, freeing up your teams to get on with other tasks and so improving productivity.
+Changing to the right software can save hours of admin, freeing up your teams to get on with other tasks and so improving productivity.
 Any processes that you can automate you should automate as, whatever happens with the outcome of Brexit, there’s likely to be a sharp increase in the amount of admin required (pulling employees away from other tasks that need completing).

 The mental, physical and financial wellbeing of your workforce may be about to take a battering.
 Food and beverage prices are rising and experts warn that a no deal Brexit could result in food shortages.
 It’s enough to make anyone sweat.
 And in the midst of this, life continues.
 Family emergencies happen, sickness happens, and unexpected bills happen.
 Now is the time to check in on your employees – are any of them frequently arriving late?
 Taking more days of sick leave than usual?
-A good time and attendance system will be able to help you spot these tell-tale trends, if you’re not sure.
+A good T&A system will be able to help you spot these tell-tale trends, if you’re not sure.
 But it’s worth taking stock of the general mood of your employees and consider ways to improve their wellbeing, such as making use of employee assistance programmes.